Battle of Le Cateau: Analysis

 German satisfaction in part arose from a mistaken belief that they had defeated the BEF, not II Corps and a cavalry brigade.
 It was this mistake which allowed II Corps to retire as German troops were given a night of rest instead of being sent to pursue the British forces.
 Although credited at the time by Field Marshal Sir John French for having saved the BEF, he later criticised Smith-Dorrien.
+In 2013, the historian, Spencer Jones, wrote that strategically, the stand of II Corps achieved Smith-Dorrien's aim of relieving pressure on the retreat.
+For the remainder of the campaign II Corps was not seriously troubled by the German pursuit.
+To that extent Jones concluded that the battle was 'a crucial, albeit bloody, victory for the BEF'.

 Casualties

 In 1926, James Edmonds, the British official historian, wrote that of the 40,000 British troops who fought at Le Cateau, 7,812 became casualties, 2,600 being taken prisoner.
 Thirty-eight guns were abandoned, most having their breech blocks removed and sights disabled by the gun crews.
+In 2008 Cave and Sheldon speculated that German casualties "are not likely to have been any more than 2,000".
 In 2011, Terry Zuber wrote that having suffered 7,000 casualties and with another 2,500–3,000 footsore and exhausted men having to be evacuated to Le Mans to recuperate, II Corps was not battle-worthy for at least two days.
-In 2008 Cave and Sheldon speculated that German casualties "are not likely to have been any more than 2,000".
-According to Terry Zuber in 2011, the Germans suffered 2,900 casualties.
+Zuber wrote that the Germans suffered 2,900 casualties.
+In 2008, Antony Bird wrote that the Commonwealth War Graves Commission counted 1,200 British troops killed and gave a total of 7,812 casualties.